Infinitesimal structure of the pluricanonical double ramification locus: The tangent space to the double ramification locus

 be a generating section (unique up to scaling).
 Recall from \ref{sec:universal_section} that the bundle $\ca T$ has a generating section $\bd 1$ on the smooth part of $\ca C_p$.
 Let $\bd 1_v$ be the restriction of $\bd 1$ to the components $C_v$ of $C=\ca C_p$, then $\phi_0/\bd 1_v$ is a meromorphic section of $\omega^\k(-\m P)$ on $C_v$.
 As described in \ref{sec:FP_formula}, for $v$ an outlying vertex, this section is actually a holomorphic $\k$-differential, which is moreover a $\k$th power of a holomorphic differential.
 Denote one such choice of a $\k$th root by $(\frac{\phi_0}{\bd 1_v})^{1/\k}$.

-As a final piece of notation, let $V^{>1} \subset V(\Gamma)$ denote the set of outlying vertices, such that all edges $e$ incident to $v$ have $I'(e)>1$ (and denote by $V^1$ the remaining outlying vertices).
-Then we can describe the main result of this section.
+As a final piece of notation, let $V^{>1} \subset V(\Gamma)$ denote the set of outlying vertices, such that at least one edge $e$ incident to $v$ has $I'(e)>1$, and denote by $V^1$ the remaining outlying vertices.
+Then we can state the main result of this section (whose proof follows \ref{lem:kernel_formula}).

 \begin{theorem} Let $p$ be the generic point of a boundary component of $\DRL^{1/\k}$.
 Then the kernel of $b^\vee$ inside $H^0(\ca C_p, \omega)$ is given by the injection

 sending $(c_v)_v$ to the section given by $0$ on the smooth locus of the central vertex, and $c_v (\frac{\phi_0}{\bd 1_v})^{1/\k}$ on the smooth locus of the outlying vertex $v$. \end{theorem}